theonaunheim/tutorials/journeys_in_jupyter/101_python_data_ecosystem/!README.txt

 Anaconda is a Python distribution that comes prepackaged with a variety of data analysis and automation software packages.

-Alternatively they can be installed through your organization's software installation or provisioning process.
+Alternatively they can be installed through 1) your organization's software installation or provisioning process; 2) your operating system's package manager (if applicable); or 3) the pip Python package manager.

 This has only been tested with Microsoft Windows 10 and Anaconda3 version 5.2.0.